-As is clear from the above details in the risk report, there is currently no evidence of any risks that could jeopardize the continued existence of the Volkswagen Bank Group as a going concern.
+As is clear from the above details in the risk report, there is currently no evidence of any risks that could jeopardize the continued existence of the Volkswagen Bank GmbH Group as a going concern.

-As of December 31, 2021, the regulatory own funds requirements amounted to \notin 4.0 billion.
-The actual available own funds amounted to \notin 9.5 billion and therefore exceeded the regulatory requirements.
+As of December 31, 2022, the regulatory own funds requirements amounted to \le 4.1 billion.
+The actual available own funds amounted to \le 8.6 billion and therefore exceeded the regulatory requirements.

-Forecast of Material Risks

-Credit Risk Forecast
+Forecast of Material Risks Credit Risk Forecast